brandon-neth/ChapelWebsite/content/parallel.md

 # Parallelism at Any Scale

-Chapel is built from the ground up with productive and performance parallel computing in mind.
-Conventionally, leveraging parallelism at different scales requires different programming models with different interfaces.
-Chapel programs can leverage the three types of parallelism with a single unified set of language features:
+Chapel is built from the ground up with productive and performant parallel computing in mind.
+Conventionally, leveraging parallelism at different scales requires different programming models with different features, syntax, and interfaces.
+Chapel programs can leverage multiple types parallelism with a single unified set of language features:
 {.content-paragraph}

 {{<grid "parallelismTypes">}}

 # Parallel Programming Features that Fit Together

-Conventional distributed programming requires programmers to write their code in terms of individual processes, manually coordinating all communication between each node.
-Distributed programming doesn't have to be this way, and Chapel's _global-view programming_ is the perfect alternative.
-You can declare and compute on distributed data structures with the same code you would use for a completely local version. __Keep the performance of distributed parallelism, lose the finicky gets and puts.
+Conventional distributed programming requires users to write their code in terms of individual processes, manually coordinating all communication between each node.
+Distributed programming doesn't have to be this way, and Chapel's global namespace is the perfect alternative.
+You can compute on distributed data structures with the same code you would use for a completely local version. __Keep the performance of distributed parallelism, lose the finicky sends and receives.
 Or don't!__ If you need, you can distribute data and coordinate message passing manually, or mix manual control with global-view programming.
 The beauty of Chapel is that you can choose the level(s) of abstraction best fit for your project.
 {.content-paragraph}

 {{<grid "parallelFeatures">}}